gabo0802/UF-OneClick/README.md

 7. Navigate to the client folder <code>cd Client</code> and run the command <code>npm install</code> (Libraries to install: ng2-charts, cypress)

 ## How to Run Project (Using Visual Studio)
+0. Have the MySQLPassword.txt and EmailCode.txt files in same folder as makefile
 1. Terminal -> New Terminal
 2. Terminal -> Split Terminal
 3. Run <code> make first </code> in first terminal